 I know this list is long but I really only scratched the surface on this trip.
 There were a ton of bakeries and street food places I didn't get around to not to mention lots of restaurants!
 If you have a favorite dish you tried in Israel, let me know what it is and where to get it in the comments below!

-My trip to Israel was sponsored by Vibe Israel but all content, ideas, and words are my own.
+Sponsored Content: Our trip to Israel was sponsored by Vibe Israel but all content, ideas, and words are our own.
 Thanks for supporting these posts, which allow us to keep Salt & Wind up and running.